 I used a ruler to cut perfectly straight and even crackers.
 This was a piece of cake!
 Why had I never made crackers before?
 I omitted the final step of brushing extra olive oil on top of the crackers (they already had plenty of olive oil in the dough) and still found the crackers to bake up beautifully golden and crisp.

 They were crisp and flaky and had a wonderful flavor from all the spices within as well as the sweet chickpea flour, with a bit of sesame seed and salt crust on top.
 They were SO GOOD!!
 Dangerous too because it's hard to stop snacking on them.
 At least they're homemade, so there's less guilt 🙂

 I additionally made some Spicy Red Lentil Dip, although the crackers are absolutely fantastic without it.
-The dip is simple and quick and features fast-cooking red lentils and spicy harissa (a Tunisian chili pepper paste–I found mine at Whole Foods, but you can also make your own).
+The dip is simple and quick and features fast-cooking red lentils and spicy harissa (a Tunisian chili pepper paste--I found mine at Whole Foods, but you can also make your own).
 It has the texture of a bean dip (thicker and more spreadable than hummus) with a great Middle Eastern flair.
 Although the crackers are awesome on their own, this dip definitely adds a great edge.

-I’m happy to say that a cookbook devoted to Crackers and Dips is definitely worth it.
+I'm happy to say that a cookbook devoted to Crackers and Dips is definitely worth it.
 I also never realized how many preservatives and artificial ingredients are in store-bought crackers.
 This book opened my eyes and made me realize that homemade crackers are the way to go!
 You may also want to try out these delicious homemade Cheddar Cheese Crackers.